 Day one is the WORST!
 Just kidding… kinda.
 The first day of a period is often when the flow is heaviest and the symptoms are at their most intense.
 Cramps, fatigue and the feeling of wanting to nest peak.
 But like most of the answers here, this isn’t necessarily true for everyone.

-Why do women get grumpy on their period?
+Why do people get grumpy on their period?

 George: Because they’re annoyed that their husbands don’t have periods.